MikalDev/steam-microtransaction-api/README.md

 ### SECURITY CHECK

+A good security check is for the user to send a steam encrypted app ticket to the server, and then the server will check if the ticket is valid, the ticket is for the correct app, and the user is logged in.
+This provides validated steamId, AppId.
+There are endpoints for purchasing and finalizing purchases, which are protected by validating app tickets before processing and making requests to the steam servers.
+It is recommended to use these endpoints to purchase and finalize purchases and disable the rest of the endpoints in production.

-In-game purchases are not complicated, but you need to be sure that the Steam user is reliable.
+[Previous security check: In-game purchases are not complicated, but you need to be sure that the Steam user is reliable.
 To avoid scammers, simply call the `/GetReliableUserInfo` endpoint.
 If the return is true, you can start the microtransaction.

-A better security check is for the user to send a steam encrypted app ticket to the server, and then the server will check if the ticket is valid.
-This provides validated steamId, AppId.
+However if this is done by the client, it's not secure, so we recommend doing this check on the server side.]

+## Example with Construct 3

+You can check the example folder to see an example using Construct 3.
+You must also install the Greengrinds C3 Addon (1.13+) to use this example.

 ## EXAMPLE WITH UNITY (C#)

 You can check the example folder to see an example using Unity.

-## Example with Construct 3

-You can check the example folder to see an example using Construct 3.
-You must also install the Greengrinds C3 Addon to use this example.

 ## ABOUT